Subaru extended warranty: cost, coverage and plans

 The sample contract behind Subaru’s Added Security plans seems to be pretty standard, with the usual exclusions and transfer terms and no obvious “gotchas” hiding in the fine print.
 However, the cancellation terms could be more specific.

-- Any preexisting conditions won’t be covered by your Added Security plan, which is why we strongly recommend getting a pre-purchase inspection before buying any used vehicle.
-You may eventually want proof of what was and wasn’t an issue when you bought the car.
+Any preexisting conditions won’t be covered by your Added Security plan, which is why we recommend getting a pre-purchase inspection before buying an extended warranty.
+You may eventually want proof of what was and wasn’t an issue when you bought the plan.

-We’d especially recommend getting a pre-purchase inspection on a used Subaru because these vehicles tend to have transmission issues leading to extremely expensive repairs.
+We’d especially recommend getting a pre-purchase inspection on a used Subaru because these vehicles tend to have transmission issues that can lead to extremely expensive repairs.
 Several reviewers on our site mention their transmissions failing within mere months of purchase, costing them $5,000 or more out of pocket.

-Getting a $150 pre-purchase inspection can save you from buying a lemon and prove to your warranty company that a part failed during the warranty period.
+Getting a $150 pre-purchase inspection can help you prove to your warranty company that a part failed during the warranty period.

 Subaru extended warranty alternatives